leo-dsf/Multi-Ordered_Trees/README.md

 Using Bash scripts to see some stats about network and display that on the terminal.

 ## Course
-This project was developed under the Operating Systems course of [University of Aveiro](https://www.ua.pt/).
+This project was developed under the Algorithms and Data Structures course of [University of Aveiro](https://www.ua.pt/).

 ## Installation
 * Clone the repository: